DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/20 Upload Files/05 Client-Side Settings/05 Upload Mode.md

     ---

-[note] If you allow a user to upload multiple files using an HTML form, the **name** option's value must end with square brackets as shown in the commented-out code line in the example above.
+[note] If you allow a user to upload multiple files using an HTML form, the **name** property's value must end with square brackets as shown in the commented-out code line in the example above.

 #####See Also#####
 - [FileUploader - Upload Files | Server-Side Implementation in ASP.NET](/concepts/05%20Widgets/FileUploader/20%20Upload%20Files/10%20Server-Side%20Implementation%20in%20ASP.NET '/Documentation/Guide/UI_Components/FileUploader/Upload_Files/Server-Side_Implementation_in_ASP.NET/')